 Watch a Champions League live stream for free

 Football fans in the US get the chance to watch the Champions League for free – for seven days, at least.
 That's because streaming service Paramount+ has the rights to live stream every 2022/23 Champions League fixture, from the group stages to the final.
-Grab your 7-day free trial here (opens in new tab).
-After the trial ends, you'll pay just $5 a month ($10 a month if you want the ad-free plan).
+Grab your 30-day free trial here.

 Watch UEFA Champions League and Europa League football for free with this 7-day free trial of Paramount Plus.
 You can choose from any of the Champions League and Europa League games.
-It's $5 a month once the trial expires.
-Cancel at any time.
+It's $5 a month once the trial expires and you can cancel at any time.

-The Paramount+ free trial is only available with the US.
+The Paramount+ free trial is only available in the US.
 Travelling overseas?

-It's also worth noting that there are free streams on local TV channels such as ServusTV (opens in new tab) in Austria, if that's where you happen to be.
-You can find a full list of the world's broadcasters with rights to show the live Champions League football here (opens in new tab).
+It's also worth noting that there are free streams on local TV channels such as ServusTV in Austria, if that's where you happen to be.
+You can find a full list of the world's broadcasters with rights to show live Champions League football here.

 Watch the 2022/23 Champions League from abroad with a VPN